-- Saturday, April 10th at "Mini" GreenFest at Howard Community College (Lot B) from 10am - 2pm (or until trucks are full)
+- Saturday, April 9 at GreenFest at Howard Community College (Lot A) from 10am - 2pm (or until trucks are full)

-- Saturday, October 9th at Gary J Arthur Community Center 2400 State Route 97 from 9am - 1pm (or until trucks are full)
+- Saturday, October 8 at Gary J. Arthur Community Center from 9am - 1pm (or until trucks are full)

 County-sponsored Shredding Events